Wall New Jersey Criminal Defense Attorneys serving Monmouth County, Ocean County, Middlesex County and all surrounding NJ areas.

 There Is No Better Way to Safeguard Your Record Than With Our Experience

 Even if you may have violated the law, you do not have to plead guilty to the initial charges brought against you.
 Our criminal attorneys have successfully convinced the Municipal Prosecutors to amend the charges to a less serious charge, such as down to a non-criminal Municipal Ordinance violation, that are not considered crimes or criminal acts on your record.

 The same principal of plea negotiations applies to traffic charges.
 Our attorneys are often able to get Municipal Prosecutors to amend a traffic ticket to a non-point or reduced point traffic offense or an offense that does not affect our client’s driver’s license.
 A common example in traffic cases is where a client has been issued a summons for careless driving, reckless driving, or speeding.
 Here, we are usually able to convince the prosecutor to offer a plea to unsafe driving, which is a no point traffic infraction that carries only a fine.

-Schedule a free consultation to discuss your case by contacting Clark & Clark, LLC, online or call 732-303-7857 today.
+Schedule a free consultation to discuss your case by contacting Clark, Clark & Noonan, LLC., online or call 732-303-7857 today.